pnp/blog/content/post/cli-for-microsoft-365-v3-7.md

 SharePoint Framework v1.12 comes with a new set of prerequisites.
 To build apps on SPFx v1.12, you need to be using Node v12 and Gulp v4.
-To help you double check that you have all prerequisites and won\'t hit any errors, we offer the `spfx doctor` command.
+To help you double check that you have all prerequisites and won't hit any errors, we offer the `spfx doctor` command.

 To check if your machine has all prerequisites for building apps using